Local Algorithms for Sparse Spanning Graphs: Introduction

-{\bf Expanders.} \fi The first algorithm we provide, the Centers' Algorithm (which is discussed further in Subsection~\ref{subsec:our-algs}), gives meaningful results for graphs in which the neighborhoods of almost all the vertices in the graph expands in a similar rate.
-In particular, for graphs with high expansion we get query and running time complexity nearly $O(n^{1/2})$.
-Since our lower bound applies for graphs with high expansion we obtain that for these graphs, our algorithm is nearly optimal in terms of the complexity in $n$.
-More specifically, if the expansion of small sets (of size roughly $O(n^{1/2})$) is $\Omega(d)$, where $d$ is the maximum degree in the graph, then the complexity of the algorithm is $n^{1/2 + O(1/\log d)}$.
-In general, we obtain a sublinear complexity for graphs with expansion (of small sets) that is at least $d^{1/2+1/\log n}$.
+We start by showing that even after the aforementioned relaxation, local algorithms for sparse spanning graphs require the inspection of $\Omega(n^{1/2})$ edges for each given edge $e$ and for a constant $\eps$.
+This lower bound holds for constant-degree graphs with strong expansion properties, and in our first positive result we provide an almost matching upper bound for such graphs.
+Namely, the first algorithm we present, the {\sf Sparse-Centers} algorithm\footnote{In the extended abstract~\cite{LRR14}, the algorithm is referred to simply as the {\sf Centers} algorithm.
+Here we name it the {\sf Sparse-Centers} algorithm so as to distinguish it from the other (centers based) algorithm that is presented in this work. } gives meaningful results for graphs in which the neighborhoods of almost all the vertices in the graph expand in a similar rate.
+In particular, for graphs with high expansion we get complexity that grows approximately like $n^{1/2}$.
+More precisely, if the expansion of small sets (of size roughly $O(n^{1/2})$) is $\Omega(d)$, where $d$ is the maximum degree in the graph, then the complexity of the algorithm is $n^{1/2 + O(1/\log d)}$.
+The number of random bits the algorithm uses, in terms of $n$, is $\tilde{O}(\sqrt{n})$.~\footnote{We use $\tilde{O}$ for $\tilde{O}(x) = O(x)\cdot \poly(\log x)$.}